-Recreation use is considered not likely by most respondents, but there is a little more support for this in the Eastern District (see Table 9 in Appendix B).
-This district borders Yellowstone National Park.
-Perhaps more respondents view recreation as a viable means to add to their current income from the land.
+Recreation use is considered not likely by most respondents, but there is a little more support for this in the Eastern District (see Table 9b in Appendix B).
+This district borders Yellowstone National Park and more respondents view recreation as a viable additional means of income.

 Generally, respondents have a strong desire to keep the current conservation program.
 They indicate a net return per acre slightly lower than the current return is acceptable for their CRP ground.
 Furthermore, the average price for most commodities acceptable for tilling the land is higher than the current market price of the commodity.
 If allowed, however, many respondents would consider grazing their CRP land.